sptankard/digitalsecuritycurriculum/pages/02.curriculum/04.secure-your-computer/chapter4.en.md

 <div class="col-xs-12 none">
 			<div class="well none" style="border-radius:0; background=transparent; border=0px;">
-                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight">TIP: </span><span class="check-text" markdown="1">Now, we are going to select an available drive letter in order to make the encrypted partition you just made visible as an extra hard drive.
+                           <span class="check-icon"><i class="fa fa-check" ></i></span> <span class="check-highlight"></span><span class="check-text" markdown="1">Now, we are going to select an available drive letter in order to make the encrypted partition you just made visible as an extra hard drive.
 Go ahead and select any of the letters in the list and then click on “Select File” </span>
 		       </div>
 		     </div>